Collecting from Microsoft Windows using WEC/WEF¶

 1.3.
 Create a host principal name

 Create a host principal name and the associated keytab file for the host of the TeskaLabs LogMan.io Collector.
-Execute following command on the Active Directory Domain Controller Server's command prompt (cmd.exe
+Execute the following command on the Active Directory Domain Controller Server's command prompt (cmd.exe):

 ktpass /princ host/lmio-collector.domain.int@DOMAIN.INT /pass Password01! /mapuser DOMAIN\lmio-collector -pType KRB5_NT_PRINCIPAL /out host-lmio-collector.keytab /crypto AES256-SHA1